OpenSSE/crypto-tk/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1412/badge)](https://bestpractices.coreinfrastructure.org/projects/1412)
 [![CodeFactor](https://www.codefactor.io/repository/github/opensse/crypto-tk/badge)](https://www.codefactor.io/repository/github/opensse/crypto-tk)

 The searchable encryption protocols rely on high level cryptographic features such as pseudo-random functions, hash functions, encryption schemes, or incremental set hashing.
 The cryptographic layer provides interfaces and implementations of these features.

-## Why a new crypto library?
+## Why a new crypto library

 A lot of great crypto libraries exist out there (*e.g.* [libsodium](https://github.com/jedisct1/libsodium)).
 Unfortunately, they do not offer the level of abstraction needed to implement searchable encryption schemes easily.
 Indeed, cryptographic objects such as pseudo-random functions, trapdoor permutations, pseudo-random generators, *etc*, are building blocks of such constructions, and OpenSSL or libsodium do not offer interfaces to such objects.

 This library provides these APIs so that the SSE implementer has consistent high-level crypto interfaces and does not have to care about the inner implementation of the blocks.

 ## Disclaimer